 All students must take the ACCUPLACER test (Reading, English, & Math) to complete their application to Saint Paul College.
-The Transfer Center may waive these assessments if you’ve taken the appropriate coursework at a regionally accredited institution.
+These assessments may be waived if you’ve taken the appropriate coursework at a regionally accredited institution.

 What if I’ve taken the ACCUPLACER at another institution?